How to Avoid Talent Gaps with Data-Driven Succession Planning

 We can also view tracks she can take to move to a position that might be her desired career goal:

-Bonus: How to create supercharged data-driven plans during a crisis
+Bonus: How to use data to create supercharged succession plans during a crisis

 In times of crisis, be sure to also evaluate the viability of succession candidates based on risk category, proximity to hot spots, and more.
 Things to consider are: